Bank of China closes account of key North Korean bank

 Reuters reported in April that Chinese banks had to rate their clients' risk of criminal conduct on a scale of 1-5 as part of the central bank's moves to curb money laundering and fraudulent transactions estimated at hundreds of billions of dollars a year.

-China has said it wants the U.N. measures enforced, but few analysts believe Beijing will take steps that significantly hurt North Korea as it is committed to a policy of engagement with Pyongyang.

-China has stepped up checks on shipments to and from North Korea, but the flow of goods in and out of the reclusive state appears largely unaffected, according to more than a dozen trading firms Reuters spoke to recently.

-(Additional reporting by John Ruwitch and Zhang Shengnan, Writing by Dean Yates; Editing by Alex Richardson)
+(Reporting By Xie Heng, Megha Rajagopalan and Zhang Shengnan Writing by Dean Yates; Editing by Alex Richardson)